 Listen to this podcast episode with the player above, or keep reading for the highlights and takeaway points.

 - Being fascinated with translational applications of research

-- Wanting to apply to MD/PhD school
+- Wanting to apply to an MD/PhD program

 - Spending more time on research over clinical experience